Dicklesworthstone/introduction_to_temporal_logic/README.md

     - Therefore, it is logically impossible for all philosophers to eat simultaneously without violating the protocol.

 Let’s keep going with the same problem and try to apply the concepts and axioms of temporal logic to prove increasingly complex and interesting things about the dining philosophers.
 First, let’s prove that a certain protocol ensures that no philosopher will starve.
 Starvation occurs when a philosopher is perpetually denied access to resources (in this case, forks), and thus can never eat.
 We'll use a protocol where a philosopher must pick up both forks at once or put down any fork they've picked up and wait before trying again.

 **Protocol**:

 - A philosopher must pick up both forks at once.
-- If unable to pick up both forks, the philosopher must put down any fork they have picked up and wait before trying again.
+- If unable to pick up both forks, the philosopher must put down any fork they have picked up.
+- After putting down a fork, the philosopher enters a waiting phase.
+- A philosopher can only leave the waiting phase and attempt to pick up the forks again after each of their adjacent philosophers has either started eating or entered and left the waiting phase once.

+(Note: the last rule ensures that a philosopher who is waiting will eventually get a turn to attempt to pick up the forks again.
+This rule prevents the scenario where a philosopher is perpetually stuck in a waiting loop, as it requires that their adjacent philosophers either eat or go through a waiting phase before the philosopher can try again.)

 Our goal is thus to prove the statement: *“Using the above protocol, no philosopher will starve."*

 **Formal Proof Using Temporal Logic**:

 1. **Temporal Universality of Propositions**:
     - **Application**: ∀t U(t, "A philosopher must have both forks to eat").